12 November 2024

 Step 1: Evacuate The House

-If you smell gas inside the house, it’s most likely coming from a leak in your kitchen gas fittings or appliances.
+As soon as you smell gas inside your home, it’s likely coming from a leak in your kitchen gas fittings or appliances.
 The cooking gas can be suffocating and harmful to health if you inhale it for a long time.
 So, the first thing you need to do is open all the doors and windows of the house to let the gas go out.

 Step 2: Detect The Source

-But, make sure it’s safe to turn off the electrical metre box because you don’t want to get injured in the process.
+Before doing so, ensure that it’s safe to turn off the electrical metre box.
 If it’s not safe to turn off the main power source, leave it for the professionals to handle and get out of the house as soon as possible.

 Step 3: Call For Help